Bump' - Our Research

-Over the last year, the Music for my Mind team, lead by two University College London student volunteers Chirag Rao and John Peatfield, created a study on music and memory, authoring a paper which has now been published in The Journal of Multidisciplinary Healthcare.
+Over a 12 month period, the Music for my Mind team, lead by two University College London student volunteers Chirag Rao and John Peatfield, created a study on music and memory, authoring a paper which has now been published in The Journal of Multidisciplinary Healthcare.

 The aim of the study was to discover at what age in a person’s lifetime popular music leaves the greatest impression on their memory.
-Or, put more simply, do you remember the songs you first heard back when you were 13, when you are now 30, or back when you were 63 best when you are now 93?
+Or, put more simply, do we better remember the songs we first heard when we were 13 when we are 30, or from when we were 63 when we are now 93?

 The study asked around 300 volunteers, people of a range of ages, to take part in an online quiz.
 The quiz had 71 questions for 71 years, between 1945 and 2015, presented in random order, and each question was a printed selection of 10 of the top 100 songs from that year.
 Participants were asked how many of those 10 songs they recognised well enough to be able to hum the tune, on a scale of none of them to all 10.